 Welcome to the website of the Retz Museum in the “Bürgerspital”.
-Besides the city hall, the tower of the city hall, the windmill and other places of exhibitions the Retz Museum in the “Bürgerspital” is the heart of all the collections in Retz.
+Beside city hall, the tower of the city hall, the windmill and other places of exhibitions the Retz Museum in the “Bürgerspital” is the heart of all the collections in Retz.

 The collections in the "Bürgerspital" contain the city historical collection, the local history collection, the prehistorical collection and the South Moravian Art Gallery.